HebiRobotics/QuickBuffers/README.md

  * **Improved order** for optimized [sequential memory access](https://github.com/HebiRobotics/QuickBuffers/wiki/Serialization-Order)
  * **Optional accessors** as an opt-in feature (java8)

 QuickBuffers implements the [proto2 specification](https://developers.google.com/protocol-buffers/docs/proto) and is compatible with all java versions from 6 through 20.
 So far we chose not to support proto3 because of some [design decisions](proto3.md) that make it unusable for us, but both versions are binary compatible and can work together.

-QuickBuffers supports all features except for [Extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) and [Services](https://developers.google.com/protocol-buffers/docs/proto#services).
-[Maps](https://developers.google.com/protocol-buffers/docs/proto#maps) are not directly supported, but they generate a matching [repeated field](https://developers.google.com/protocol-buffers/docs/proto#backwards) instead.
+QuickBuffers supports all features except for [Services](https://developers.google.com/protocol-buffers/docs/proto#services) and special casings of well-known proto3 types.
+[Maps](https://developers.google.com/protocol-buffers/docs/proto#maps) are not directly supported, but they generate a matching [repeated field](https://developers.google.com/protocol-buffers/docs/proto#backwards).
+Support for [Extensions](https://developers.google.com/protocol-buffers/docs/proto#extensions) is experimental.

 ## Getting started